akoskm/akoskm.com/cmiu8xsw1000302l81outd1bg.md

 ---

 You're running browser tests in your Next.js app with Vitest, and suddenly you're hit with a cascade of Vite pre-transform errors.
+This time for me it was a next-auth import type error and I couldn't figure out why, since I was importing the types only.

-The error message points to a seemingly innocent import statement, but your tests are failing.
+The error message pointed to a seemingly innocent import statement, but the tests kept failing.
 If you're using `next-auth` with TypeScript, there's a good chance you've encountered this exact problem.

-The issue stems from a subtle but critical difference in how TypeScript handles type imports, and how bundlers like Vite interpret them.
-Understanding this difference will save you hours of debugging.
+The issue comes from a subtle but critical difference in how TypeScript handles type imports, and how bundlers like Vite interpret them.

-## The Problem
+## The next-auth import type error

-When running browser tests with Vitest, you might see errors like this:
+When running browser tests with Vitest, you might see errors like this next-auth import type error:

 ```bash
 [vite] (client) Pre-transform error: No known conditions for "./adapters" specifier in "next-auth" package